NSpencer4/react-showcase/README.md

 ## TODO List
 - [x] Create a new React project using Bootstrap Grid and SASS
 - [x] Setup linting rules and configure tsconfig
-- [x] Demonstrate React Context API
+- [x] Demonstrate React Context API (for low frequency state updates)
+- [x] Init singleton config
 - [ ] Stub out a Product Picker page comprised of reusable components
-- [x] Init singleton config
 - [ ] Fetch the application config from API
 - [ ] Migrate all text constants to I18n
+- [ ] Demonstrate Hooks
+- [ ] Demonstrate Error Boundary fallback components
-- [ ] Achieve 100% unit test coverage
+- [ ] Achieve 100% unit test coverage using Enzyme
 - [ ] Introduce Redux (overkill for this use case but for learning purposes)
 - [ ] Create a GraphQL service layer to interact with the Spring-Boot + GraphQL API